kiki442002/BpmAnalyzer/README.md

 ### 🎯 Key Features

-- ✅ **High Accuracy**: Detects BPM with ±0.10 precision across all music genres
+- ✅ **High Accuracy**: Detects BPM with ±0.10 precision across all music genres (depends of the music speed)
 - ✅ **Ableton Link Integration**: Sync with Ableton Live, other DAWs, and VJ software
 - ✅ **Multiple BPM Ranges**: 60-160, 130-230, and 210-300 BPM detection
 - ✅ **Low-Quality Signal Support**: Works with microphone input and noisy sources